- TOP CITIES

 Risk Factors For Stomach Cancer

 Stomach cancer is the 5th most common cancer.
-It is a multifactorial disease associated with a number of risk factors, which include:
+It is a multifactorial disease associated with several risk factors, which include:

 1. Stomach conditions